ledgerz/berlinblockchainweek/BBWW/coordination.md

 Help needed:

-• Design deliverable and layout (wp15)
+• Design deliverable and layout (see wp3)

-• Collecting all the needed content (wp16)
+• Collecting all the needed content (wp9 – guess getting all the wp2s might take some time)

-• Access to domain and webspace (see wp14)
+• Access to domain and webspace (see wp5)

-• Building the website – check - wp15
+• Building the website – (see wp4)

-• Coordination of all the workpackages and weekly status report (wp16)
+• Coordination of all the workpackages and weekly status report (wp10)

 #### Social media: